ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## The api-catalog link relation

-This specification registers the "api-catalog" link relation by following the procedures per section 4.2.2 of {{!RFC8288}}
+This specification registers the "api-catalog" link relation by following the procedures per section 2.1.1.1 of {{!RFC8288}}

 * Relation Name:  api-catalog
-* Description:  Identifies a catalog of APIs published by the context Publisher.
+* Description:  The link target identifies a catalog of APIs published by the owner of the link context.
 * Reference:  THIS-RFC

 ## the api-catalog Profile URI

- This specification registers "THIS-RFC-URL" in the "Profile URIs" registry according to {{?RFC7284}}.
+ This specification registers "THIS-RFC-URL" in the "Profile URIs" registry according to {{!RFC7284}}.

 * Profile URI: THIS-RFC-URL
 * Common Name: API Catalog
 * Description: A profile URI to request or signal a linkset representing an API Catalog.
 * Reference: THIS-RFC

+RFC Editor's Note: IANA is kindly requested to replace all instances of THIS-RFC and THIS-RFC-URL with the actual RFC number/URL once assigned.

 # Security Considerations {#security}

-For all scenarios: the Publisher SHOULD perform a security and privacy review of the API Catalog prior to deployment, to ensure it does not leak personal, business or other metadata, nor expose any vulnerability related to the APIs listed.
+For all scenarios: the Publisher SHOULD perform a security and privacy review of the API Catalog prior to deployment, to ensure it does not leak personal, business or other sensitive metadata, nor expose any vulnerability related to the APIs listed.

 For the internal/private APIs scenario: the Publisher SHOULD take steps to ensure that appropriate access controls are in place to ensure only authorised users access the internal api-catalog well-known URI.